vlmaksime/script.module.simpleplugin/docs/index.rst

 SimplePlugin provides :doc:`Persistent Storage<./storage>` with dictionary-like interface to store arbitrary parameters.

-SimplePlugin also has :doc:`Cached Decorator<./cached>` for functions which similar to that of xbmcswift2.
+SimplePlugin also has :doc:`Cached Decorator<./cached>` for functions which is similar to that of xbmcswift2.
 This decorator allows to cache function return data for a specified amount of time.

 .. _Kodi mediacenter: http://www.kodi.tv